apache/whimsy/DEVELOPMENT.md

    See comments in that file for running the script as a standalone server.

-6. Configuring sending of mail (optional):
+6. Configure sending of mail (optional):

    Configuration of outbound mail delivery is done through the `.whimsy` file.
 Three examples are provided below, followed by links to where